Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

-I’m not really a beer and fireworks kind of girl, so my time looks like any other day off, but with scrambling for groceries because everything is going to be closed thrown in to make things interesting.
-You’d think people were expecting the end of the world to come with how busy Costco gets the day before a stat holiday.
+I’m not really a beer and fireworks kind of girl, so my holiday looked like any other day off, but with scrambling for groceries because everything is going to be closed, to make things interesting.
+You’d think people were expecting the end of the world with how busy Costco gets the day before a stat holiday.

-Another little bonus this weekend was that my husband and I had the house to ourselves for the first time in a long time.
-We capitalized on this by showering with the door open, walking around without pants on and ordering a bunch of food that we didn’t need to share with anyone else, except for the dog.
+Another little bonus this weekend: my husband and I had the house to ourselves for the first time in a long time.
+We capitalized on this by showering with the door open, walking around without pants on and ordering a bunch of food that we didn’t need to share with anyone else… except for the dog.

 It said based on a true story.
 It said serial killer.
 I was 100% sold.

-Having suffered long-term abuse throughout her life, mostly at the hands of her grandmother’s boyfriend, McVey says she tapped in the “survivor skills” she’d cultivated in order to overcome her captor, not physically, “but psychologically.”
+Having suffered long-term abuse throughout her life, mostly at the hands of her grandmother’s boyfriend, McVey says she tapped in the “survivor skills” she’d cultivated earlier in life in order to overcome her captor, not physically, “but psychologically.”
 McVey said: “It worked.
 I’m still here.”

-Lisa McVey is the only survivor of a serial killer who hunted in the Tampa Bay area, abducting, raping and murdering at least 10 women in 1984.
-The details she provided to the police are directly responsible for Long’s arrest.
+Lisa McVey is the only survivor of this serial killer who hunted in the Tampa Bay area, abducting, raping and murdering at least 10 women in 1984.
+And that’s not even counting the 50 women he raped between 1980 and 1983.
+The details Lisa provided to the police are directly responsible for Long’s arrest.

 I did a little research while I was watching the movie.
 One of my questions was why is this movie on now?
 Could there be a reason to shed light on McVey’s story this weekend?
 The answer is that Bobby Joe Long is scheduled to be executed by the state of Florida this coming Thursday, May 23rd.